Starting Over Moving Tips: What Furniture to Leave, Take, & Why to Start Fresh

 You might want to get rid of all your furniture or most of it and just start over when you get there.
 I once offered this advice to a lady who was moving across the nation and the idea was outlandish to her.
 But take a look at the reasoning for a moment.

-Moving yourself is more steps to arrange, a lot of physical work for you, still requires help, and it’s still quite an expense, if anything, on your nerves.
+Moving yourself is more steps to arrange, a lot of physical work for you, still requires help, and it’s still very expensive.

 Paying to Take Everything Can Cost More than Repurchasing Different Furniture

-But think how much nice furniture you could buy for 10K if you are thrifty, and you have the time.
+Think how much nice furniture you could buy for 10K of the cost of moving your current items if you are thrifty.

-These are the only two reasons that I pay to keep furniture instead of repurchasing:
+There are only two reasons that I pay to move furniture instead of repurchasing:

 1. It is a one-of-a-kind piece, and I am attached to it.

-Now, at first, I feel like this about pretty much everything I own, after all, I curated it all and it’s all nice.
+At first, I feel like this about pretty much everything I own, after all, I curated it all and it’s all nice.
 However, when I analyze further, I find that many of my items have counterparts that are easy to find and not super expensive to obtain (less than the cost of paying to move the current pieces).
 In fact, even some of my “one-of-a-kind” pieces ended up being an “it worked for now” piece.
 I have moved enough to know that there is no shortage of equally as beautiful pieces that I will eventually find.
-But when you do have a special piece that is irreplaceable, it makes sense to keep it.
+When you do have a special piece that is irreplaceable, it’s fine to pay to move it with you!

 2. It serves a specific purpose that would be pointless to replace when I already have the perfect solution